rogervinas/contract-testing-with-pact/README.md

   1.2) body: $ Actual map is missing the following keys: date, name, value
 ```

-So it turns out that with an empty controller we pass one of the tests 😜
+Turns out that with an empty controller we pass one of the tests 😜

-If we end up with this final implementation for the controller ...
+Once we have a final implementation of the controller ...
 ```kotlin
 @RestController
 class SampleApiController(private val repository: SampleRepository) {